kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/intro/en/index.md

 This `playSound()` function could be called every time somebody presses a key or clicks something with the mouse.

-Note that the `noteOn(time)` function makes it easy to schedule precise sound playback for games and other time-critical applications.
+The `noteOn(time)` function makes it easy to schedule precise sound playback for games and other time-critical applications.
 However, to get this scheduling working properly, ensure that your sound buffers are pre-loaded.